mira13/ensembl-py/README.md

 ## Approach (first steps so far)

+Services (i.e. coord_system_Service) provide logic level of api, and uses user models as output.
+On init service creates storage inctance to fetch and retrive data, using database details.
+Each first-level service operates with one species at time, higher lever services can combine low-level functionality to perform multi-species logic

 ### Unfruitful starting points so far

 Started initially from `ensembl-io` with the idea to port/re-implement simple I/O features.